grakhell/UserViewer/README.md

 Licence
 ====================

-All trademarks belongs to it's rightful owners
+All trademarks belongs to they's rightful owners

-This app lies under
+This app is under

   >MIT License
   >